peterhinch/micropython-samples/DS3231/README.md

 ds3231.rtc_test()  # Takes 10 minutes
 ```
 In my testing the ESP8266 RTC was out by 5%.
 The ESP32 was out by 6.7ppm or
 about 12 minutes/yr.
+A PiPico was out by 1.7ppm, 3.2mins/yr.
+Hardware samples
-Hardware samples will vary.
+will vary.

 ## 1.1 The DS3231 class